-Sea Level Rise (SLR) is a global phenomenon resulting from significant warming occurring in the earth's climate.
+SLR is a global phenomenon resulting from significant warming occurring in the earth's climate.
 MSA-2 connects to the global ocean system through two distinct routes.
-The diversion intake is located at the Mississippi River's (MR) River Mile (RM) 144.

-The MR flows generally southwest into the Gulf of Mexico (GOM) which is connected to the Atlantic Ocean.
-The Maurepas Swamp is directly connected to Lake Maurepas, which is connected to Lake Pontchartrain, thence to the Rigolets, which connects to Lake Borgne, which is connected to the GOM.
-The Maurepas Swamp to GOM is a much more direct route.
+The diversion intake is located at the Mississippi River's river mile (RM) 144.
+The Mississippi River flows generally southwest into the Gulf of Mexico, which is connected to the Atlantic Ocean.
+The Maurepas Swamp is directly connected to Lake Maurepas, which is connected to Lake Pontchartrain, thence to the Rigolets, which connects to Lake Borgne, which is connected to the Gulf of Mexico.
+The Maurepas Swamp to Gulf of Mexico is a much more direct route.
 The more direct connection to Maurepas Swamp and the relative stillness of the water results in the Maurepas Swamp being tidally influenced.
-The flow rate of the MR and location of the Diversion intake results in tides having no significant factor on that structure.
+The flow rate of the Mississippi River and location of the diversion intake results in tides having no significant factor on that structure.

-As discussed in Appendix M with further calculations, SLR was factored to have an approximate 2.1 ft elevation change over 50 years (up to 2075) following shortly after the expected completion of the project.
-Due to the flow rates of the MR and location of the Maurepas Diversion intake, the effect of SLR is negligible.
+As discussed in Appendix M with further calculations, SLR was factored to have an approximate 2.1 feet elevation change over 50 years (up to 2075) following shortly after the expected completion of the project.
+Due to the flow rates of the Mississippi River and location of the Maurepas Diversion intake, the effect of SLR is negligible.
 While this effect is anticipated to be negligible, the swamp water surface elevation, or tailwater elevation, is expected to rise steadily.
-Water surface elevations resulting from SLR for given flow rates are provided in Appendix M. An effect of the water surface elevation increase in the Maurepas Swamp is the requirement for an increase in River Stage for the diversion to convey 2,000 cfs.
-At the current time, the diversion would require a River Stage of 8.53 ft to be able to convey 2,000 cfs (without SLR).
-At the projected 2075 (intermediate SLR), the diversion would require a River Stage of 9.68 ft to be able to convey 2,000 cfs (see Appendix M for more details).
-If the River Stage is higher than these previous numbers, then the diversion would still convey 2,000 cfs.
+Water surface elevations resulting from SLR for given flow rates are provided in Appendix M. An effect of the water surface elevation increase in the Maurepas Swamp is the requirement for an increase in river stage for the diversion to convey 2,000 cfs.
+At the current time, the diversion would require a river stage of 8.53 feet to be able to convey 2,000 cfs (without SLR).
+At the projected 2075 (intermediate SLR), the diversion would require a river stage of 9.68 feet to be able to convey 2,000 cfs (see Appendix M for more details).
+If the river stage is higher than these previous numbers, then the diversion would still convey 2,000 cfs.